24 Aug Land Banking for Beginners

-There are many ways you can generate profit from a parcel of land.
-You can develop it by building residential or commercial structures for sale or lease.
+There are many ways you can generate a profit from a parcel of land.
+You can improve it through the development of residential or commercial structures for sale or lease.
 The development itself can attract other forms of investment, which can be tapped for future profits.
-If the thought of engaging in the actual development of land doesn’t sit well with you, land banking might be an option worth considering.
+It could be used for tourism.
+It could even be rented out for tiny house owners or small co-op farming.

 What is land banking?

 Land banking is the practice of buying land and holding it for sale or future development.
 This often involves properties that have high appreciation potential, usually at the outskirts of cities and metropolitan areas where there is the opportunity for growth as the population expands.

 As the value of the land appreciates, the landowner may decide to sell it or develop it themselves.
 Their decision will depend entirely on the potential profit the property could generate in relation to its appreciation and, of course, on the local council’s approval for the land’s development.

 Landowners may sell the land to a single large investor/developer or sub-divide it into parcels which can then be on-sold to smaller investors or purchasers.
 If you are an investor, this could be a great opportunity.
 With a considered investment strategy, engaging in land banking can be a steppingstone to even bigger and more profitable ventures.

 Land banking is considered a ‘boring’ investment, it doesn’t come with the daily (sometimes hourly) excitement of the share market, or the pretty glitter of gold.